3 Best REALLY FREE Parental Control Apps: Tested in 2024

 Is there a completely free parental control app?

-Not really, as most free parental control apps (like Bark) also have paid plans that provide you with access to more features.
+Not really, as most free parental control apps (like Qustodio) also have paid plans that provide you with access to more features.
 There are some built-in parental apps that are completely free to use, but they usually lack lots of essential parental control features, and they’re also easy to bypass — so they barely provide any value.

 As for completely free third-party parental apps, there aren’t many out there.
 The only one that I was able to find is Spyrix Free Keylogger, but I don’t think it’s worth getting.
 While it can monitor app usage and alert you about specific keywords, it can’t block harmful websites and its missing time limits, scheduling, and location tracking.
-What’s more, it records your child’s keystrokes and takes screenshots of their screen, which I find extremely invasive and think it’s more likely to damage your relationship with your kids than improve it.
+What’s more, it records your child’s keystrokes and takes screenshots of their screen, which I find extremely invasive and which is more likely to damage your relationship with your kids than improve it.

 Can’t I just use free built-in parental control apps?